 There are facilities in the playgrounds such as buddy benches and we have used a variety of approaches such as buddy systems and peer mentoring.
 School clubs are available to all children and enable them to engage in enrichment activities in small groups.
-Clubs and group activities include singing, gardening, art, music, school council, lunchtime monitors and collective worship leaders.
+Clubs and group activities include, but are not limited to, sports, board games, mindfulness singing, art, music, school council, lunchtime monitors and collective worship leaders.